ZindiAfrica/AI-for-Equity-Challenges-Processing-Example/docs/sagemaker-studio-guide.md

 - Access to AWS SageMaker Studio (provided by competition organizers)
 - Your team's S3 bucket permissions
 - GitHub account with repository access
+- Docker installed and configured (for local testing)
+- AWS CLI configured with your credentials

 ## AWS CloudShell Setup